Frodo-Web/frodo-tips/linux-admin/manticore.md

 - original document's content can be used for highlighting

 Full-text fields are represented by the data type text.
 All other data types are called "attributes".

+Text fields: These are the primary data types used for full-text search.
+The content of text fields is processed, tokenized, and indexed to enable full-text search capabilities.
+Text fields are used to store the main body of content you wish to search through, such as article contents, product descriptions, etc.

+Text is passed through an analyzer pipeline that converts the text to words, applies morphology transformations, etc. Eventually, a full-text table (a special data structure that enables quick searches for a keyword) gets built from that text.

 #### Attributes
 Attributes are non-full-text values associated with each document that can be used to perform non-full-text filtering, sorting and grouping during a search.